- Daily & Weekly newsletters

 Sense of safety and security are key words for everything.
 With very vulnerable clients you go through with them, with whom is it safe to have contact right now?
 How can they be aware of their supportive online network and where do they feel safe?

-General advice on coping with confinement
+General advice on coping with the coronavirus restrictions:

 • Control how much news and social media you follow and use reliable sources.
 Regularly switch off.